- Who We Are »

 Catechesis of the Good Shepherd

-For Schedule of 2013-2014 Sessions go to Newsletter for Faith Formation.
+For the Schedule of 2014-2015 Sessions go to Newsletter for Faith Formation.

 Preschool - (Level I) Ages 3, 4 and 5The parable of the Good Shepherd is the theme for the youngest children.
 This is appropriate because they are particularly capable of receiving and enjoying the most essential element of our faith - the announcement of God's love and care in the person of the Good Shepherd.
-Materials in this level present the life of Christ, geography materials, selected parables, and liturgical work that includes a small altar on which the children arrange candles, chalice and paten, linen and the cross in order to become familiar with the articles of the Eucharist.
-A prayer corner reflects the liturgical cycle where children have opportunities to celebrate with appropriate colors, songs and prayers.
+Materials in this level present the life of Christ, geography, the Last Supper, selected parables, and liturgical work.
+An example of liturgical work is a small altar on which the children spread out an altar cloth and then arrange the paten and chalice, the crucifix and the candles.
+Through simple activities like these, they become familiar with the Articles of the Eucharist.

-Moral parables and maxims give children guidelines for behavior as they see that God's love is constant and God's forgiveness is ever present.
+Moral parables, e.g. The Good Samaritan and The Forgivin Father, and Maxims, e.g. "Forgive seven times seventy . . . ," give children guidelines for behavior as they see that God's love is constant and God's forgiveness is ever present.

-Elementary - (Level III) Grades 4, 5 and 6Older children focus on the plan of God in history, a communion which links all people together and in which the child has a place.
+Elementary - (Level III) Grades 4, 5 and 6Older children focus on the Plan of God in history, a communion which links all people together, and in which the child now begins to find his/her own place.
 The emphasis is on our response to this unfolding generosity of God and the responsibilities that come with receiving God's gifts.
-Old Testament themes are presented and seen as part of God's plan.
+Old Testament themes are presented and children do Typology Studies of Creation, Sin, The Flood, Abraham, and The Exodus.

-The sacraments are explored and the prayers of the Eucharist are carefully read and meditated on.
+The Sacraments and their Rites are explored, and all the prayers of the Eucharist are carefully read and meditated on.

 Further study of moral parables and maxims is done.